|MP 7.01.14||Open and Thoracoscopic Approaches to Treat Atrial Fibrillation (Maze and Related Procedures)|

-The maze procedure, performed on a non-beating heart during cardiopulmonary bypass with or without concomitant cardiac surgery is considered medically necessary for treatment of drug-resistant atrial fibrillation or flutter.
+The maze or modified maze procedure, performed on a non-beating heart during cardiopulmonary bypass with or without concomitant cardiac surgery is considered medically necessary for treatment of symptomatic, drug-resistant atrial fibrillation or flutter.

 Given the availability of less-invasive alternative approaches in the treatment of atrial fibrillation (See policy 2.02.19), performing the maze procedure without concomitant cardiac surgery should rarely be needed.

 Published studies on the maze procedure describe patients with drug-resistant AF and atrial flutter as having experienced their arrhythmias for an average of 7 or more years and having unsuccessful results with an average of 5 or more antiarrhythmic medications.

 Effective January 1, 2007, CPT code 33253 was replaced with the following 5 CPT codes specific to the various open and endoscopic maze procedures: